Baseball in Venezuela: World champions

+MLB players

+More than 400 Venezuelans have played in MLB since 1939, with 60 Venezuelans playing in MLB as of Opening Day in 2026, the third-most from any country, after the U.S. and the Dominican Republic.

-Six MLB teams maintained training academies in Venezuela in 2010, down from 21 in 2002.
+Six MLB teams maintain training academies in Venezuela in 2010, down from 21 in 2002.
 Possible reasons for the decline include strained relations between the U.S. and Venezuela and the increasingly ubiquitous presence of MLB teams in the country creating more competition for talent there.

-In November 2011 Washington Nationals catcher Wilson Ramos was kidnapped while home to play for his Venezuelan winter league team, Tigres de Aragua.
+In November 2011, Washington Nationals catcher Wilson Ramos was kidnapped while home to play for his Venezuelan winter league team, Tigres de Aragua.
 Two days later he was rescued unharmed by police commandos in the mountains of Carabobo state.
 Eight people were arrested in connection with the kidnapping.

-Out of the 50 players involved in the 2012 Major League Baseball World Series, 9 were Venezuelan.
+Out of the 50 players involved in the 2012 World Series, nine were Venezuelans.

 In 2018, the World Baseball Softball Confederation introduced Baseball5, a game with similarities to the Venezuelan street game pelotica de goma, to the country.